A Country Countess Visits the City of Light

 by Countess Marnie de Vanssay

-Ten years ago, when Guy’s father died, we left Paris, and our jobs in advertising and human resources, to take over the family country estate, which has been lived in by the Comtes de Vanssay for more than 600 years.
+Years later, we left Paris to take over the family country estate, which has been lived in by the Comtes de Vanssay for more than 600 years.
 Quite a heritage to maintain indeed!
-We then underwent (and survived!) a few years of major renovations at our Château in the Loire Valley, and over the past six years, have welcomed many wonderful guests into our now elegant Château Hotel/home.
+We then underwent (and survived!!) a few years of major renovations at our Château in the Loire Valley, and for several decades now, have welcomed many wonderful guests into our Château Hotel.

 These days, our full time presence at the Château is required during the season from Easter to All Saints Day and from Christmas to after New Year’s Eve.
 So trips to Paris tend to be November to March.
 But Paris has no season, or every season is a Paris season!

-Depending upon the events chosen, and the therewith associated baggage, we either opt for the two-hour drive or hop onto the TGV fast-speed train which takes only 43 minutes from nearby Vendôme Station right into the heart of Paris at Gare Montparnasse.
-Paris is a city to stroll around, so The Hotel d’Orsay is our first pick, because of its prime location.
-After breakfast, we enjoy beginning the day with a visit to the Museum of the same name, housing one of the largest impressionist art collections of the world.
-Sometimes we succeed in attending noon mass at Notre Dame Cathedral, built 850 years ago this December.
-Then we cross the Seine back to the Quais, and after a little browsing through the stalls of the bouquinistes, savour Guy Savoy’s three star cuisine at the deliciously affordable lunch menu prices.http://www.lesbouquinistes.com/en/accueil.php
+Paris is a city to stroll around, so the Hôtel d’Orsay is always our first pick because of its prime location.
+After breakfast, we enjoy beginning the day with a visit to the Museum of the same name, housing one of the largest impressionist art collections in the world.
+Then we cross the Seine back to the Quais, and after a little browsing through the stalls of the bouquinistes, we savor Guy Savoy’s two-star cuisine at the deliciously affordable lunch menu prices.

-After this extravagant pilgrimage down shopper’s paradise, we head off to spend the few remaining euros in our favorite little Italian restaurant, La Locanda, on rue du Dragon, because part of the joy of being in Paris, for us, is dining someplace other than the French gourmet havens, which surround us in our Loire Valley region.
-For our foreign guests, however, we stick to recommending dinner in the oldest restaurant in Paris, La Petite Chaise, in existence since 1680 as a restaurant, and offering reliable quality at affordable prices.
+After this extravagant pilgrimage down shopper’s paradise, we head off to spend our few remaining euros in one of our favorite places — and one of the oldest restaurants in Paris, La Petite Chaise — in existence since 1680, and offering reliable quality at affordable prices.

 Marnie de Vanssay and her husband Guy are officially known as Comte and Comtesse de Vanssay.
-Their Château de La Barre, which has been in the family for over 600 years, is located in the Loire Valley on a 100-acre park, with gardens, a family chapel, and Sixteenth Century fortifications.
+Their Château de La Barre, which has been in the Vanssay family since 1404, is located in the Loire Valley on a 100-acre park, with gardens, a family chapel, and 16th century fortifications.